Design Primer: Ambrosia Maple

 Today’s post is both a mini materials lesson and a hint of an upcoming DIY project that’s still in the works.
 Keep an eye out for the finished piece in the coming weeks.

 I was introduced to Ambrosia Maple while shopping for a slab for an upcoming project and thought I would share the story behind it with you all... along with a little sneak peek of what I’m currently working on.
 Despite its appearance, Ambrosia Maple is not an exotic wood- it's actually the result of an infection of sorts in that causes common Maple to take on its unique appearance.

-As far as materials go neither the holes, nor the fungus comprise the integrity of the wood; though it is a bit softer than some other species of maple, making it easier to work with.
+As far as materials go neither the holes nor the fungus comprises the integrity of the wood; though it is a bit softer than some other species of maple, making it easier to work with.
 It polishes up beautifully (I can personally attest to this) and is commonly used both in furniture and for ornamental purposes.